craftercms/docs/source/system-administrators/upgrade/upgrading-crafter.rst

 |

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Example upgrading using the upgrade script from a new bundle
+Example upgrading using the upgrade script from a new binary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's take a look at an example of upgrading a Crafter CMS version 3.1.6 install (located in ``/Users/myuser/crafter``) to version 3.1.9 using the upgrade script from 3.1.9

-After downloading and extracting  Crafter CMS version 3.1.9 to ``/Users/myuser/crafter-3.1.9``, we are now ready to start upgrading by running the ``upgrade-target`` script from the 3.1.9 bundle.
+After downloading and extracting  Crafter CMS version 3.1.9 to ``/Users/myuser/crafter-3.1.9``, we are now ready to start upgrading by running the ``upgrade-target`` script from the 3.1.9 binary.

     .. code-block:: bash
         :force: